Do you know how to answer the age old question: “Tell me about yourself”?

-A CV is like a book cover.
+Your CV is like a book cover.

 So, HOW do you answer that question: “Tell me about yourself?”
 This is your opportunity to build upon their first impression of you and set the stage for the rest of the interview!

-- Be proud of your experience – there is no arrogance in stating facts about your skills, achievements or qualifications, as this is evidence based.
+- Be proud of your experience.
+There is no arrogance in stating facts about your skills, achievements or qualifications, as this is evidence based.

-- Confidence comes with clarity and passion – make your answer intentional and clear.
+- Confidence comes with clarity and passion.
+Make your answer intentional and clear.
 NO ONE knows you like you do, so own this story like it’s the best one you will ever tell and like you WANT to tell it!

 - Practice to the extent that your answer has impact, but not so much that it sounds scripted.